 Students follow programs that are individually appropriate so that each student can work to the best of her ability.
 Each student undergoes individual and ongoing assessment.
 On the completion of Year 10, students receive a RoSA (Record of School Achievement) and Year 12, the HSC.

 Careful consideration is given to the academic and social needs of each student.
 Many girls who have graduated from the class, have successfully entered the workforce or continued their learning with further study through a job agency.

 The emphasis of the teaching is on actual living skills such as functional maths skills, cooking, reading, public speaking, sewing, writing, technology, financial literacy and independence

 By linking the Mathematics, English, Social Skills, Technology and PD/H/PE programs, our students have the opportunity to develop their cooking, shopping and road-safety skills through a weekly visit to Westfield.
 Here they buy the ingredients for their cooking lesson.
 Girls are challenged at an individual level to navigate around the supermarket, identify and compare prices and choose the best buy.
 Developing these functional skills is an important part of the course.

 While programs are individually based, there is also an emphasis on the development of interpersonal skills and respect for others.

-Life Skills classes embark on an annual camp experience, usually at Teen Ranch, where students are well-challenged.
-The program maintains an emphasis on developing independence and social skills.
+Life Skills classes enjoy an annual camp experience.
+The camping program maintains the emphasis on developing independence, resilience and social skills.